Sexual orientation in the United States military: Sodomy law

 The National Defense Authorization Act for Fiscal Year 2014 enacted in December 2013 repealed the ban on consensual sodomy found in Article 125 of the Uniform Code of Military Justice.

 Obergefell

 The 2015 U.S. Supreme Court decision in Obergefell v.
 Hodges legalized same-sex marriage in all 50 states, providing a means for same-sex military spouses to normalize immigration and benefits status.

 Restoration of benefits

 In September 2021, on the 10th anniversary of the Don't Ask, Don't Tell repeal, President Joe Biden announced that the Veterans Administration would start providing benefits for servicemembers who received other-than-honorable discharges (before DADT was enacted and while it was in effect) because of their sexual orientation.

 Healthcare needs and provisions

-In 2014, the U.S. Veterans Health Administration (VHA) is providing healthcare services for approximately one million gay and lesbian veterans.
-With the repeal of the Don't Ask, Don't Tell policy, more gay and lesbian veterans will be seeking medical care.
-However, as noted by Sherman and her coauthors, there are many concerns regarding the healthcare needs of the gay and lesbian veterans, and many veterans do not feel that they have adequate and equitable healthcare services from the VHA.
-The researchers assert that veterans who are missing quality healthcare are less likely to maintain good health and positive well-being.
+In 2014, the U.S. Veterans Health Administration (VHA) started providing healthcare services for gay and lesbian veterans.
+However, there are many concerns regarding the healthcare needs of the gay and lesbian veterans, and concerns have been raised about equitable treatment for gay and lesbian veterans due to stigma.